Skip to content

 In secondary lifting, I pay special attention to the neck.
 Through a discreet submental incision (under the chin), I access the deep structures and perform:

 Cervical dissection in secondary lifting connects with facial dissection, allowing for a continuous elevation of the platysma and SMAS.
-The result is a defined and harmonious neck that complements facial rejuvenation.
+The result is a defined and naturally contoured neck that complements facial rejuvenation.

-Just like in primary lifting, I use the hemostatic net developed by Drs.
+Just like in primary lifting, I use the hemostatic mesh developed by Drs.
 André and Luiz Auersvald in all my secondary liftings.
 This technique consists of transfixing sutures that eliminate dead space, drastically reducing the risk of hematoma and eliminating the need for drains.
-The net is removed in forty-eight hours in the office, simply and painlessly.
+The mesh is removed in forty-eight hours in the office, simply and painlessly.

 Complementary procedures in secondary lifting

 Secondary facial lifting is rarely an isolated procedure.
-To achieve the best possible result, I often associate other procedures in the same surgical time:
+To achieve the best possible result, I often combine other procedures in the same surgical session:

 Blepharoplasty